 Alexandra Wyn Bradley; head of marketing & customer relations

 I like nothing more than spending my spare time making: be that baking, pottery or foraging and preserving – I enjoy it all.
 Pair this with the fact that I have spent the last 15 years working in marketing and I couldn’t really ask for a more ideal job!

 My role at CraftCourses is to tell the world about our wonderful courses and tutors, share our students’ achievements and reviews and inspire people to engage with their creative side… which ultimately enables us to live happier lives.

-Likes: Cats, tea, baking, creating and the BBC (Radio 4 specifically!)
+Likes: cats, tea, baking, creating and the BBC (Radio 4 specifically!)

-Dislikes: Cauliflower, pessimism
+Dislikes: cauliflower, pessimism

-Favourite craft: Pottery (very tough choice though)
+Favourite craft: pottery (tough choice though)

-Likes: Books, libraries, running on the trails and coast paths of lovely Pembrokeshire, gardening, sunshine.
+Likes: books, libraries, running on the trails and coast paths of lovely Pembrokeshire, gardening, sunshine.

-Dislikes: Aubergines.
+Dislikes: aubergines.
 Being cold!

-My role at CraftCourses is to think of every which way to improve the user experience.
+My role at CraftCourses is to think of every which way to improve the user experience, alongside my sister Kate.
 I also design company artwork.